-The Company's policy is to monitor it's FOR at least on a quarterly basis.
-The Company calculates it's FOR by taking the one quarter of the fixed overhead expenses of the preceding year in accordance with the provisions of Article 13 of the IFR.
-The Fixed Overheads Requirement as of 31 December 2023 amounted to €532k.
+The Company calculates its FOR by taking the one quarter of the fixed overhead expenses of the preceding year in accordance with the provisions of Article 13 of the IFR.
+The Fixed Overheads Requirement as of 31 December 2024 amounted to €663k.